maticnetwork/terraform-polygon-supernets/README.md

 ansible-playbook --inventory inventory/aws_ec2.yml --extra-vars "@local-extra-vars.yml" site.yml
 ```

-After this full playbook runs you should have a functional
+After the **full playbook runs, you should have a functional
-supernet.
-If you want to do some tests, you can get your public rpc
+Supernet**.
+If you want perform some tests, you can obtain your public RPC
 endpoint with the following command:

 ```